 The ophthalmologists at Seeta Eye Centers are excellent choices for treating keratoconus or other congenital eye disorders.
 Their practice is equipped with cutting-edge technology, they have the training and experience to treat corneal issues, and they have a history of getting excellent results.

 Call 845-454-1025 or fill out a form on this website to set up your appointment with Seeta Eye Centers today.
-Our eye doctors serve patients in Highland, Poughkeepsie, Fishkill, and the surrounding communities.
+Our eye doctors serve patients in Highland, Poughkeepsie, Yorktown, and the surrounding communities.